-Ice Cube Takes On The Biggest Role Of His Life: Dad
+Ice Cube Turns 50: Celebrates The Biggest Role Of His Life

 But after his first success with hip-hop pioneering group, N.W.A., the Compton native never looked back.
 And he had no reason too.
 Ice Cube to date has been in over 35 movies, produced 18 films, has multiple platinum records and one of Hollywood’s “go-to” guys for creating quality, family box-office entertainment.

 It’s been said that Ice Cube works so hard so that he can create opportunities for his children.
 In 2015’s box-office smash, “Straight Outta Compton” his son O’Shea Jackson, Jr was one of the stars and his other son, Darrell worked behind the camera and still does on Cube’s other projects.
 “White people hire their kids all the time, why can’t we?”
 Cube was quoted as saying.

 Needless to say, fatherhood is important to this father of four.

 “A lot of our father’s, a lot of our Black males aren’t stepping up like they should.
 And my generation is terrible,” remarks Cube.
 “They want to be b-boys and hip-hop and want to stay there.
 Some want to still be in the 70’s and stay there and not grow up.
 But we’ve got to change that.
 At some point, we’ve got to get serious.”